iDontHaveTime/Inertia/CONTRIBUTING.md

 - Please open an issue first for significant contributions.
 - The C/C++ frontend (inrcc) is not open for contributions yet, as development of it has not started yet.

+## Comments
+- Please try to use Doxygen-style comments when possible in headers.

 ---

 # Coding Style Description